Azithromycin is an antibiotic medicine.

 Serious side effects are rare and happen in less than 1 in 1,000 people.

-- chest pains or a faster or irregular heartbeat
+- you have a faster or irregular heartbeat (arrhythmia)

-- yellow skin or the whites of your eyes turn yellow, or pale poo with dark pee – these can be signs of liver or gallbladder problems
+- the whites of your eyes turn yellow, or your skin turns yellow (this may be less noticeable on brown or black skin), or you have pale poo with dark pee – these can be signs of liver or gallbladder problems

-- ringing in your ears (tinnitus), temporary hearing loss, or you feel unsteady on your feet (vertigo)
+- you get ringing in your ears (tinnitus), temporary hearing loss, or you feel unsteady on your feet (vertigo)

-- severe pain in your stomach or back - these can be warning signs of inflammation of the pancreas (pancreatitis)
+- you have severe pain in your stomach or back – this can be a sign of inflammation of the pancreas (pancreatitis)

 In rare cases it's possible to have a serious allergic reaction (anaphylaxis) to azithromycin.

-These aren't all the side effects of azithromycin.
-For a full list, see the leaflet inside your medicine packet.
+These are not all the side effects of azithromycin.
+For a full list see the leaflet inside your medicines packet.

-There are some medicines that don't mix well with azithromycin.
+There are some medicines that do not mix well with azithromycin.

-Tell your doctor if you're taking these medicines before you start azithromycin:
+Tell your doctor if you're taking any of these medicines before you start azithromycin: